edneville/please/please.ini.md

 # EXITCMD

-When the user completes their edit, and the editor exits cleanly, if **exitcmd** is included then this program will run as root.
+When the user completes their edit, and the editor exits cleanly, if **exitcmd** is included then this program will run as the target user.
 If the program also exits cleanly then the temporary edit will be copied to the destination.

 **%{OLD}** and **%{NEW}** will expand to the old (existing source) file and edit candidate, respectively.
 To verify a file edit, **ben**'s entry to check **/etc/hosts** after clean exit could look like this: